 Imagine a dumbbell biceps curl: Lifting the dumbbell toward your shoulder is the concentric contraction, pausing and squeezing the biceps at the top is the isometric part, then extending your arm is the eccentric.

 Manipulating the different portions of the exercise can increase the challenge.
-Your muscles are actually stronger when they lengthen and move eccentrically, says K. Aleisha Fetters CSCS.
-However, if you're not slowing down the descent of your hip thrusts, it's possible you're missing some of the muscle-building benefits.
+Your muscles are actually stronger when they lengthen and move eccentrically, says K. Aleisha Fetters, CSCS, a Chicag0-based strength coach.
+However, if you're not holding at the top and slowing down the descent of your hip thrusts, it's possible you're missing some of the muscle-building benefits.

 "Increasing the duration of the eccentric phase is a simple way to up the challenge on the eccentric side, so that you're triggering change from beginning to end," Fetters says.